AgentMC/Sao18/Translate/En/PR-III-01.md

 『Impossible ......
 No, I do not like that!
 I can not abandon this child !!』

-Lauranei screaming.
+Laurannay screaming.

-Suteica could not say anything.
+Stika could not say anything.

 For a fighter, the dragon is not just a steel craft.
 It is the only buddy who made the heart through.
 Just like the flying dragon that the matching knights of old times were driving.

 "... ...
 Yes, that's right."

-Mumbling, Suteica gently enveloped the control stick with both hands.
+Mumbling, Stika gently enveloped the control stick with both hands.

 Breathe in heavily, dazzle with a smile.